Kingdom of Mysore: Architecture

 Tipu Sultan built a wooden colonnaded palace called the Dariya Daulat Palace (lit, "garden of the wealth of the sea") in Srirangapatna in 1784.
-Built in the Indo-Saracenic style, the palace is known for its intricate woodwork consisting of ornamental arches, striped columns and floral designs, and paintings.
+Built in the Indo-Saracenic style, the palace is known for its intricate woodwork consisting of ornamental arches, striped columns floral designs, and paintings.
 The west wall of the palace is covered with murals depicting Tipu Sultan's victory over Colonel Baillie's army at Pollilur, near Kanchipuram in 1780.
-One mural shows Tipu enjoying the fragrance of a bouquet of flowers while the battle is in progress.
+One mural shows Tipu enjoying the fragrance of a bouquet while the battle is in progress.
 In that painting, the French soldiers' moustaches distinguish them from the cleanshaven British soldiers.
 Also in Srirangapatna is the Gumbaz mausoleum, built by Tipu Sultan in 1784.
-It houses the graves of Tipu and Haider Ali.
-The granite base is capped with a dome built of brick and pilaster.
+It houses the graves of Tipu and Hyder Ali.
+The granite base is capped with a dome built of brick and pilasters.

-Military technology
+Science and technology in Mysore

+Rocket science & rocket artillery

-The first iron-cased and metal-cylinder rocket artillery were developed by Tipu Sultan and his father Hyder Ali, in the 1780s.
+The first iron-cased and metal-cylinder rocket artillery were invented by Tipu Sultan and his father Hyder Ali, in the 1780s.
 He successfully used these metal-cylinder rockets against the larger forces of the British East India Company during the Anglo-Mysore Wars.
 The Mysore rockets of this period were much more advanced than what the British had seen, chiefly because of the use of iron tubes for holding the propellant; this enabled higher thrust and longer range for the missile (up to 2 km range).
 After Tipu's eventual defeat in the Fourth Anglo-Mysore War and the capture of the Mysore iron rockets, they were influential in British rocket development, inspiring the Congreve rocket, which was soon put into use in the Napoleonic Wars.

-According to Stephen Oliver Fought and John F. Guilmartin, Jr. in Encyclopædia Britannica (2008):
+According to Stephen Oliver Fought and John F. Guilmartin Jr. in Encyclopædia Britannica (2008):